 Another option is a stick vacuum.
 Lightweight and portable, a stick vacuum cleaner is easier to use and control than a full-size upright vacuum cleaner.

 If you need something for deep cleaning, consider a Miele canister vacuum cleaner.
 Canister vacs weigh less than uprights and don’t require as much shoulder strength.

 A. HEPA filtration is the best at keeping allergens, including pet dander, under control.
-There are vacuum cleaner models specifically designed to tackle pet hair and odor.
-They perform well and really do make a difference at keeping pet hair at bay.
+There are vacuum cleaner models specifically designed to temper cat and dog hair and odor.
+They perform well and really do make a difference in keeping pet hair at bay.